skogsgren/foxhole/README.md

 (see [grepping](#grepping) below), or whatever other method you want.

-- **Will this save my bank-statements?** Not if you blacklist the bank's webpage (see the notes regarding ignoring webpages under Installation).
+- **Will this save my bank-statements?** Not if you blacklist the bank's webpage (see the notes regarding ignoring webpages under [Installation](#installation).
 I mean, who am I to judge?
 Maybe you want that.
-If you accidentally save information you can prune it using the built-in `foxhole-prune` command (see section below).
+If you accidentally save information you can prune it using the built-in `foxhole-prune` command (see [here](#pruning) for more details).

 - **I don't trust you.** Me neither.
 However, the codebase is minimal, and I recommend looking through what happens when `foxhole` saves the information.